Being online is essential for most modern day businesses.

 But don’t get overwhelmed by the choices or assume that you need to be advertising on all of them because that’s just not the case.
 It’s about finding out where your target audience is most likely to be.

 For example, Bing users are usually more mature and affluent than Google.
-They have an average age of 45, are college-educated and a third of them have a household income of over $100,000.
+Most are an average age of 45, are college-educated, and a third of them have a household income of over $100,000.
 If that sounds like your target user, then Microsoft Advertising is definitely worth your attention.

 3. Do your keyword research

-Keywords are the foundations of PPC campaigns.
-Without well selected keywords, trying to have a successful PPC campaign will be like trying to build a house on sinking sand.
+Keywords are the foundation of PPC campaigns.
+Without well-selected keywords, trying to have a successful PPC campaign will be like trying to build a house on sinking sand.

 To demonstrate how important keywords are, it’s important that we give you some more context on how PPC advertising works, particularly on networks like Google.